mcgizzle/Distributed-File-System/README.md

    * Cache files

 This functionality is really a combination of all the other servers and thus will be explained further in each seperate section.
 Therefore I will mainly discuss the operation of the *file servers* here.

-When a *file server* comes online it must make itself known the the various directory servers.
-In order to do this the file server requests its configuration from the Configuration Server.
-The *file server* then repeatedly makes calls to the directory server until it recevives a positive reponse, informing it that the directory server is aware of its presence.

-Through the use of the __locking server__ clients have unique access when writing a file.
-No other client can write to this file during the editing process.
-Once the client saves the file, the lock is released and others can access the write to the file.
-All of this functionality is hidden from the client to provide a smooth interaction.
+Through the use of the __locking server__ clients have unique access when writing a file (among other abilities discussed below).

+Caching ensures that unnesecary transfers of large files do not take place.

-The File Servers (which store the files) can be viewed as somewhat dumb nodes.
-Their functionality is mostly managed by other servers.
+The File Servers (which store the files) can be viewed as somewhat dumb nodes.Their functionality is mostly managed by other servers.
 File Servers simply provide endpoints for writing and getting files.
 For example, the logic behind their load balancing is managed elsewhere.
 This provides a light-weight, easy to manage node which can replicated numerous times and upon which the system does not heavily rely.

+When a __file server__ comes online it must make itself known the the various directory servers.
+In order to do this the file server requests its configuration from the Configuration Server.
+The __file server__ then repeatedly makes calls to the directory server until it recevives a positive reponse, informing it that the directory server is aware of its presence.

 The interaction with this functionality is discussed in more detail in the [Client]() section below.

  ## Directory Server